kdetry/PHP---Knockout-Chat-Application-by-using-SSE/README.md

 # PHP---Knockout-Chat-Application-by-using-SSE
 PHP - Knockout Chat Application by using SSE.
 It is not ready for production

-# Your should install dependencies firstly
+# You should install dependencies firstly
 composer install
 # Or
 php composer.phar install